Food in the 1950s

 Recipes from the 1950s

-John and Phyliss Cradock, other wise known as 'The Bon Viveur', made their first television apperence on the BBC in the 1950's.
-Theirs were dishes that were different and out of the ordinary (at the time!), yet their ingredients were not hard to obtain and easily prepared.
-Their information on wine as well as food was also something new to viewers.
+John and Phyllis (alias'Fanny') Cradock, otherwise known as 'The Bon Viveur', made their first television appearance on the BBC in the 1950s.
+Their dishes appeared different and out of the ordinary at the time, yet their ingredients were not hard to obtain and easily prepared.
+Their information on wine, as well as food, was also something new to viewers.

-- Coronation chicken is flavoured with curry and herbs and spices.
-It is called Coronation Chicken because it was invented on the coronation of Queen Elizabeth on June the 2nd in 1953.
+Coronation chicken is flavoured with curry and herbs and spices.
+It is called Coronation Chicken because it was invented on the coronation of Queen Elizabeth on 2 June 1953.